 About Ana Rijal

-Meanwhile lets just say that we are proud Ana Rijal contributed a whooping 6 entries.
+But we are proud to say that Ana Rijal contributed 6 entries already.

 In 2018, the Commonwealth provided $5.2 Billion in pension benefits to retirees in the Massachusetts Teachers’ Retirement System (MTRS) and Massachusetts State Employees’ Retirement System (MSERS).
 Of this amount, 42.6 percent went to the MSERS and 57.4 percent went to the MTRS.
 The public can sort through this pension data on MassOpenBooks, Pioneer Institute’s government transparency tool.
 The yearly change section of MassOpenBooks analyzes the pension data by providing the percent change since 2011.
 Below are charts that illustrate the average pension by year for MSERS and MTRS.
 In 2014, the average annual pension in the MSERS was $32,182.
 By 2018, it was $37,263, a 15.8 percent increase.
 During this time, there was a 27.5 percent increase in the total […]